 In May 2006, we signed a joint venture agreement with China Aviation Supplies Holding Company ("China Aviation") and affiliates of Crédit Agricole establishing AerDragon.
 AerDragon is 50% owned by China Aviation and 25% owned by each of us and Crédit Agricole.
 The joint venture owned nine aircraft at December 31, 2009, one of which it purchased from Airbus through an assignment of our purchase right under our 1999 Forward Order and one which it purchased directly from us.
 We act as guarantor to the lenders of AerDragon related to debt secured by the aircraft which AerDragon purchased directly from us.
-We provide certain aircraft and accounting related services to the joint venture.
-We have determined that AerDragon is a variable interest entity.
-AerCap further determined that we are not the primary beneficiary of AerDragon and accordingly, we account for our investment in AerDragon according to the equity method.
+We are not the primary beneficiary of AerDragon and accordingly, we account for our investment in AerDragon according to the equity method.
 With the exception of debt for which we act as guarantor, the obligations of AerDragon are non-recourse to us.
-At December 31, 2009, our maximum exposure to losses incurred by AerDragon consists of the carrying amount of our equity investment of \$20.0 million and the face value of the debt guaranteed of \$28.0 million, totaling \$48.0 million.
+At December 31, 2009, our maximum exposure to losses incurred by AerDragon consists of the carrying amount of our equity investment of \$20.0 million and the face value of the debt guaranteed of \$28.0 million.